 In this score the matter of human cooperation with its many aspects of feeling and thought was a very important consideration.

-was composed during the winter and spring of 1995 in New York and Southbury, Connecticut, and was commissioned for the Arditti Quartet by Antwerp, City of Culture, 1993; Wittener Tage für Neue Musik; Festival d’Automne à Paris; and Lincoln Center, New York.
+String Quartet No.5 was composed during the winter and spring of 1995 in New York and Southbury, Connecticut, and was commissioned for the Arditti Quartet by Antwerp, City of Culture, 1993; Wittener Tage für Neue Musik; Festival d’Automne à Paris; and Lincoln Center, New York.

 Elliott Carter, 1995

 This programme note can be reproduced free of charge in concert programmes with a credit to the composer